alphagov/government-service-design-manual/making-software/analytics-tools.md

 status: draft
 ---

 There are various web analytics tools available to help you measure how people are using your service.
 You will need to assess how well a particular tool meets your needs before deciding which one to use.

 This guidance describes some of the criteria you should consider and reviews some of the main analytics tools against them.

 ## High level requirements

 When deciding which analytics tool is most appropriate for your service, you should consider the following:

-* you should consider the total cost of ownership as well as cost in comparison to turnover of service
+* the total cost of ownership as well as cost in comparison to turnover of service
-* will data be sampled at high volumes?
+* the volume of data being sampled
-* do you solely own the data?
+* who owns the data
-* 1st party cookies only
-* do you pay more for additional profiles/custom variables?
+* the cost of additional profiles and/or custom variables
-* does it provide a strong admin system for user access?
+* the admin system users have access to
-* is it vendor hosted or in house?
+* whether it is hosted by the vendor or in-house
-* can it track offline channel usage?
+* whether it tracks offline channel usage
-* does it provide a comprehensive set of standard reports including social interactions and multimedia capturing?
+* whether it provides a comprehensive set of standard reports (including social interactions and multimedia capturing)
-* does it provide an open API with no export restrictions?
+* whether it provides an open API with no export restrictions
-* can it measure transactions through funnel analysis and measure goals?
+* if it can measure transactions through funnel analysis and measure goals
 * support and training
+* the cookies it requires

 For each of these criteria, you should identify which are fulfilled as part of the standard quoted package and what is charged for any additional features.